rjsf-team/react-jsonschema-form/README.md

 };
 ```

-Care should be taken when using the `required` property with arrays.
-An empty array is sufficient to pass that validation check.
-If you wish to ensure the user populates the array, you can specify the minimum number of items the user must select with the `minItems` property.
+Note that when an array property is marked as `required`, an empty array is considered valid.
+If array needs to be populated, you can specify the minimum number of items using the `minItems` property.

 Example: